 25 Hidden London Gems

-While everyone seems to know about Buckingham Palace, Big Ben, and the London Eye, there is so much more to this city that you will want to see.
+While everyone seems to know about Buckingham Palace, Big Ben, and the London Eye, there is so much more to this city that you maybe want to see.
 It is time to get off the beaten path and see the parts of London that many tourists never have the privilege of seeing.
 This is how you can truly experience this European capital in all of its glitz and glory.